 Why is the program so expensive?

 As our Early Years Skills programs are a nature-based activity program and not a registered early childhood education and care service, we do not qualify for any government rebates.
 As such, full fees must be charged to cover staffing, land use and resources.

 Is my child ready for The Nature School?

-This applies to the early childhood program and the school holidays program.
+This applies to the Early Years Program and the School Holidays Program.
 The Nature School program is very different to a usual child care setting.
 There are a few things that children need to be comfortable with before joining the program.
 This ensures the safety of your child, and of others.